kgateway-dev/kgateway/docs/content/guides/traffic_management/configuration_validation/admission_control.md

 ## Disable resource validation in Gloo Edge

 Because the validation admission webhook is set up automatically in Gloo Edge, a `ValidationWebhookConfiguration` resource is created in your cluster.
-To disable the webhook and prevent the `ValidationWebhookConfiguration` from being created, set the following values in your Helm values file:
+To disable the webhook and prevent the `ValidationWebhookConfiguration` resource from being created, set the following values in your Helm values file:

 ```sh
 --set gateway.enabled=false